 Reason #3: People ride the bus, and people will ride the streetcar.

 Metro provides an average of 3.6 million passenger trips annually, and ORBT averaged 10,727 rides per week in its first year of service.
 Both buses and streetcars have their place in a robust transportation plan.
 Today’s modern streetcar vehicles attract riders who might not normally choose transit.
 Because of its fixed route, the streetcar is easy to understand and use.
 As of 2019, 6,107 people rode the streetcar every day on average in Kansas City!

 Buses and streetcars work together to create a seamless transportation system that works for a variety of uses, and can help spur successful growth for the entire city.
 Streetcars move people around in an urban core, while ORBT brings people downtown from west Omaha.
 Buses in general are more flexible and can respond to ridership needs, while streetcars with their fixed rails and permanent stops are easier for folks who are new to public transportation or to a city to ride.

 Reason #4: Streetcars end up paying for themselves.

-Studies have shown that for every $1 invested in public transportation, it generates $4 in economic returns.
-And it’s entirely plausible to pay for the streetcar without raising property taxes.
+Studies have shown that for every $1 invested in public transportation, it results in a $5 economic return.
+And it’s entirely plausible to pay for the streetcar without raising property tax rates.
 The streetcar should be paid for by those who will benefit the most.

 Including the following potential sources: